ohmtech-rdi/eurorack-blocks/documentation/guides/drop.md

 A `hp` is the [Doepfer defined](https://doepfer.de/a100_man/a100m_e.htm) Eurorack HP distance, which defines 1HP = 5.08mm.

-The only argument of `style`, `ck.d6r.black`, defines the hardware component to use.
+The arguments of `style`, `ck, d6r, black`, define the hardware component to use.
-Here, `ck.d6r.black` denotes the
+Here, `ck, d6r, black` denotes the
 [C&K D6 series](https://www.ckswitches.com/products/switches/product-details/Keyswitch/D6/),
 variant R (round button), in black color.